0oSaraho0/pp4-kids-activity-site/README.md

 Epic 2 User Stories

-- As a developer I want to lay the foundations of the database to enable users to update their own posts later on.
+- As a developer, I want to lay the foundations of the database to enable users to update their own posts later on.
 - As a user that is not logged in, I want to be able to browse ideas from other users

 Epic 3 - Setting up login signup and logout pages